The Farm Year

 Sheep in a blizzard

-Ultrasound scanning the sheep At the end of January we have the sheep examined with an ultrasonic scanner to tell us how many lambs each ewe is carrying.
+At the end of January we have the sheep examined with an ultrasonic scanner to tell us how many lambs each ewe is carrying.
 This helps us feed the sheep more accurately.
-A sheep carrying just one lamb will need hardly any extra feed, whereas a sheep carrying twins or triplets, will need 1 kilogram of concentrate feed each day by the time she gives birth.
+A sheep carrying just one lamb will need hardly any extra feed, whereas a sheep carrying twins or triplets will need a kilo of concentrate feed each day by the time she gives birth.

 March & April

-New born lambs and Mum.
 March and April are when all our lambs and calves are born.
-We work long hours to watch the safe delivery of all the babies.
-These babies, after all, will provide the bulk of our income for the coming farm year.
-The sheep come into the lambing shed to give birth.
-Once the lambs are strong and feeding well, they go back outside.
-The best food for good milk production is fresh spring grass.
+We work long hours to watch the safe delivery of all the new-borns.
+The sheep come into the lambing shed to give birth but once the lambs are strong and feeding well, their mothers go back outside where they can eat lots of spring grass, essential for good milk production.

 May & June